Organic treatment and control of red spider mites on pot plants & hydroponically grown plants.

 A.R.T.S.
-Spired is a natural spray for controlling spider mites/red spider mites, including their eggs and larvae.
+Spired is a natural spray for controlling red spider mites (also known as Spider mites or webspinning mites) including their eggs and larvae.

-Spired is a organic spray which dissolves the webs and eggs of spider mites, thus suppressing spider mite populations.
+Spired is an organic spray which dissolves the webs and eggs of spider mites, thus suppressing spider mite populations.

-Spired consists of clove oil and other natural ingredients, such as rotenone (an extract obtained from tropical plants) and quassia (extract from quassia wood).
+Spired consists of clove oil and other natural ingredients, such as quassia (extract from bitter-wood).

 To free your crop of red spider mites, spray it with Spired in an early stage of the infection.
 The sources of infection will then be encapsulated, as it were.
 Proper coverage is essential for good results.